 Flies and Fly Control by Micropest Pest Control Sydney

 There is no doubt that when we think of insects in relation to everyday public health, flies always come first to mind.
-Despite this there are many misconceptions relating to "the fly problem".
+Despite this, there are many misconceptions relating to "the fly problem".

-The imprecise terms used reflect not only an inability to differentiate species but also an unwillingness to do so, because all so called "flies" are despicable creatures.
+The imprecise terms used reflect not only an inability to differentiate species but also an unwillingness to do so because all so-called "flies" are despicable creatures.
 This seriously hinders a proper understanding of "the fly problem" and an intelligent approach to control.

 Most of us recognise houseflies as such and also blowflies.
 Fewer differentiate the housefly from the lesser housefly or between brown and green blowflies.
 But these do not all present the same problems either in their importance to human beings or in their control.
 Although some types of control measures may affect all species indiscriminately in the places where applied, as knowledge accumulates and more refined techniques become available, we are likely to find that the most effective controls are specific for an individual species.
-The screening of a house affects all species and the use of an adequate dosage of insecticide on a garbage dump area presumably affects all species present.
-But there are some reservations in the latter case since it is conceivable that in an individual species resistance to an insecticide could develop.
-On the other hand it is quite apparent that not all species are primarily derived from the same breeding sources and measures applied to so-called major breeding habitats will not have an equal effect on all species.
+The screening of a house affects all species, and the use of adequate dosage of insecticide on a garbage dump area presumably affects all species present.
+But there are some reservations in the latter case since it is conceivable that in an individual species, resistance to an insecticide could develop.
+On the other hand, it is quite apparent that not all species are primarily derived from the same breeding sources and measures applied to so-called major breeding habitats will not have an equal effect on all species.

 Flies and Disease

-ln its habits "the fly" is well adapted to disease transmission and this will be more apparent in the following paragraphs.
+ln its habits "the fly" is well adapted to disease transmission, and this will be more apparent in the following paragraphs.
 From our point of view, "flies" show a complete lack of discrimination in the materials they visit, the extremes which commonly interest them being faeces and foodstuffs.

 Since the basic element in disease transmission by flies is mechanical transfer, the responsible pathogenic organisms must be accessible in media to which flies are attracted for feeding or breeding.
-Without doubt the medium which satisfies this requirement to the greatest degree is human faecal matter; sputum and suppurating discharges could be of minor significance.
+Without a doubt, the medium which satisfies this requirement to the greatest degree is human faecal matter; sputum and suppurating discharges could be of minor significance.